 Now I know – the germs bleach is killing, the mold, the bacteria – all can cause massive health problems too.

-The EPA says there is.
+The EPA says there are a few.
 Is anyone listening?

-Safe Alternative to Bleach – that Actually Kills Germs and Bacteria
+Thymol: Safe Alternative to Bleach that Actually Kills Germs and Bacteria

-The Thymol, along with “Silver Dihydrogen Citrate (example –PureGreen 24)” are the only category IV substances, the safest available, lethal only in levels over one pint (that’s two cups) up to a pound orally.
+Thymol, which you’ll remember is equal to bleach as an “intermediate level disinfectant,” along with “Silver Dihydrogen Citrate (example –PureGreen 24)” are the only category IV substances on the EPA’s chart, the safest available, lethal only in levels over one pint (that’s two cups) up to a pound orally.
 They’re officially titled “relatively non-toxic.”

 In my mind, bleach is already out to the curb, but just to prove that Thymol is just as effective, here are the “bugs” they’re each rated to be effective against: